 - Powdery mildew.

 Summer squash grows rapidly, so check it every day.
 Err on the side of picking the squashes a little young.
-They will probably be six to nine inches long, and the blossom on the end will have wilted when they are ready.
+They will be about an inch in diameter and probably six to nine inches long, and the blossom on the end will have wilted when they are ready.

 Although summer squash can be broken away from the vine, a much better method of harvesting is to cut through the stem.
 Be careful not to damage the squash’s tender skin.